Library & Tools

 Captive wildlife attractions and interactions remain complex, contentious and emotionally charged.

-Focussing on products in the tourism value chain that offer animal interactions and considering factors such as the reasons for captivity, the source of animals, their use while in captivity, and their future destination, this tool goes beyond welfare concerns to address the full lifecycle of the animal interactions industry.
+Focusing on products in the tourism value chain that offer animal interactions and considering factors such as the reasons for captivity, the source of animals, their use while in captivity, and their future destination, this tool goes beyond welfare concerns to address the full lifecycle of the animal interactions industry.

 The study conveys findings and recommendations around:

-• Performing animals (all types of animals, including elephants, predators, primates, cetaceans, birds, reptiles etc. trained to perform in a public show or display)
+• Performing animals (all types of animals, including elephants, predators, primates, cetaceans, birds, reptiles, etc., trained to perform in a public show or display)

 • Tactile interactions with infant wild animals (e.g., cub petting)